-Implementation of LARAP will involve, at least, 2 (two) main stakeholder components with all their respective interests, namely PAP, land acquisition implementation team (P2T).
-The internal monitoring of the LARAP implementation will be led by DKI that will establish the commitment maker officer (PPK) and hiring social safeguard specialist under the project management consultant (PMC) to conduct of regular monitoring and meetings may be chaired by the DKI or the Governor of each province.
+Implementation of LARAP will involve, at least, 4 (four) main stakeholder components with all their respective interests, namely PAP, land acquisition implementation team (P2T) and regional department organization (OPD).
+The internal monitoring of the LARAP implementation will be led by DGR that will establish the commitment maker officer (PPK) and possibly hiring social safeguard specialist under the project management consultant (PMC) to conduct of regular monitoring and meetings may be chaired by the DGR or the Governor of each province.